kdeldycke/awesome-billing/readme.md

 - [Startup financial models - 12 templates compared for SaaS](https://www.stephnass.com/blog/startup-financial-model) - A great source of inspiration to get better visibility in your operations.
 - [16 Startup Metrics](https://a16z.com/2015/08/21/16-metrics/) - The 2 critical metrics being Customer Acquisition Cost (CAC) and Customer Lifetime Value (CLV).
+- [Thinking about growth and profit](https://jlongster.com/thinking-growth-profit) - Discuss the relationship between investments, profit and growth, and how it influence decisions on pricing, free trials and plan structure.
+- [A Quantitative Approach to Product Market Fit](https://tribecap.co/a-quantitative-approach-to-product-market-fit/) - Metrics produced above have a greater reach, as they're used as important signals to validate product-market fit.
+- [Startup growth calculator](http://growth.tlb.org) - Simple yet effective interactive profitability calculator for startups.
+- [An Overview of Visa](http://minesafetydisclosures.com/blog/2019/7/23/part-ll-an-overview-of-visa) - Great breakdown of Visa business models and metrics.

+### Customer Lifetime Value

+How much net value do you produce per customer?
+The customer lifetime value (CLV, or LTV) quantify that, and understanding and acting on it is the most important part of your business's sales efforts.

-- [You're all calculating churn rates wrong](https://medium.com/swlh/youre-all-calculating-churn-rates-wrong-cbab072cd992) - Churn rate is not a meaningful metric, as during the customer lifetime the churn probability is not constant.
+- [You're all calculating churn rates wrong](https://medium.com/swlh/youre-all-calculating-churn-rates-wrong-cbab072cd992) - “On the surface, churn rate may seem like a natural proxy for changes in customer lifetimes.
+Let’s dig into why that is not true.”
+Churn rate is not a meaningful metric to compute CLV, as during the customer lifetime the churn probability is not constant.
 Most of the time because of your free trial and vouchers.
-- [Analyzing Churn Rates, Free Trials, and Other Metrics](https://jlongster.com/analyizing-profit-metrics) - “I didn't know anything about how to determine pricing or structure plans.
-My background is software development — finding insights in the mixture of churn rates, free trials, and all these other metrics seemed like magic.”
+- [How to project customer retention](https://faculty.wharton.upenn.edu/wp-content/uploads/2012/04/Fader_hardie_jim_07.pdf) - A seminal paper, with a stronger approach compared to the one above: [the exponential distributions is replaced by a geometric model](https://news.ycombinator.com/item?id=24833319), better suited to monthly contracts.
+- [RFM (customer value)](https://en.wikipedia.org/wiki/RFM_%28customer_value%29) - A refined model of CLV, used to segment users based on Recency, Frequency and Monetary value.
 - [Churn Prediction](https://towardsdatascience.com/churn-prediction-3a4a36c2129a) - “How to use Python in a simplistic way to fuel your company's growth by applying the predictive approach to all your actions.”
+Relies on XGBoost binary classification.
-- [RFM (customer value)](https://en.wikipedia.org/wiki/RFM_%28customer_value%29) - A way to segment users based on Recency, Frequency and Monetary value.
+- [Lifetimes](https://github.com/CamDavidsonPilon/lifetimes) - A full-featured Python package to analyze your users based on their "alive" and "dead" states.
-- [A Quantitative Approach to Product Market Fit](https://tribecap.co/a-quantitative-approach-to-product-market-fit/) - Metrics produced above have a greater reach, as they're used as important signals to validate product-market fit.
-- [Startup growth calculator](http://growth.tlb.org) - Simple yet effective profitability calculator for startups.
-- [An Overview of Visa](http://minesafetydisclosures.com/blog/2019/7/23/part-ll-an-overview-of-visa) - Great breakdown of Visa business models and metrics.
+- [`retentionizer`](https://github.com/chrisclark/retentionizer) - Python package to show the projected retention rates for each cohort and calculate the LTV of a given customer in that cohort.

 ### Data Engineering